-“A new command I give you: Love one another.
-As I have loved you, so you must love one another.
-By this everyone will know that you are my disciples, if you love one another.” – John 13:34-35 (NIV)
+“A new commandment I give to you, that you love one another, even as I have loved you, that you also love one another.
+By this all men will know that you are My disciples, if you have love for one another.” – John 13:34-35

 We aren’t just called to love others as we love ourselves, but rather we are called to love the same way Jesus loved us – sacrificially and unconditionally.
 He forgave us even before we repented of our sins.